Angola Food Academy: Angola’s youth drive food security and sovereignty

 Angola’s immense agricultural potential contrasts sharply with the food insecurity faced by many of its citizens.
 Despite abundant arable land and rich biodiversity, challenges such as dependency on food imports, climate vulnerability and a declining interest in local food culture hinder progress.
 Yet, with youth comprising a significant portion of Angola’s population, the opportunity to transform the food system is immense.
-The Angola Food Movement (AFM) empowers youth to take this food revolution into their own hands.
+The Angola Food Academy (AFA) empowers youth to take this food revolution into their own hands.

 Innovation through collaboration: the Dutch touch